 The research was a collaboration between the laboratories of Lander and Anand Ganesan, a professor of dermatology and biological chemistry, with assistance from John Lowengrub, a Chancellor’s Professor of mathematics.

-The work was funded through National Cancer Institute support for the UCI Center for Cancer Systems Biology; the National Institute of Biomedical Imaging and Bioengineering; the University of California; and the National Academies of Sciences, Engineering and Medicine.
+The work was funded through National Cancer Institute support for the UC Irvine Center for Cancer Systems Biology; the National Institute of Biomedical Imaging and Bioengineering; the University of California; and the National Academies of Sciences, Engineering and Medicine.